Philidor Docs

 If an adapter cannot resolve an exposure address, scoring falls back to strict unreviewed behavior:

-• explainability includes machine-readable unresolved-address reason
+• explainability includes a machine-readable unresolved-address reason

 8) Portfolio-Level Adjustments